ThinkTank

 Ermana Nurkovic

-"Society is diversity.
-Making this diversity visible is everyone's responsibility.
-Especially in the current transformation process, it is immensely important to take diversity into account and, in particular, to focus on equality and participation.
-If we want to shape a transformation process that does justice to our society in 2024, it will only work with diversity as its foundation."
+“Society is diversity.
+Making this diversity visible is everyone’s responsibility.
+Especially in the current transformation process, it is immensely important that diversity be taken into account and that a particular focus be placed on equality and participation.
+If we want to shape a transformation process that does justice to our society in 2024, it will only be possible with diversity as the foundation.”

 The following dimensions are relevant to my work: